stjet/banani/README.md

 > ~~how to buy banani from beatrice~~
 > how to install banani on react.js

 Banani is a library for the Banano cryptocurrency that will support sending, receiving, changing rep, RPC calls, message signing, wallet management, etc. It aims to be a more powerful and sensible version of @bananocoin/bananojs.
-Banani takes heavy inspiration from the Python [bananopie](https://github.com/stjet/bananopie) (which I also wrote), which in turn takes some inspiration from my experiences with ethers.js.
+Banani takes heavy inspiration from the Python [bananopie](https://github.com/stjet/bananopie) (which I [prussia] also wrote), which in turn takes some inspiration from my experiences with ethers.js.

 **Please report any bugs or request features by opening an Github issue.** You can ask for help or ask questions in the #frankensteins-lab channel of the Banano discord and people will be typically be eager to assist if they can.